 The city engineer shall be appointed by the manager and may be removed by the manager with or without cause.
-The city engineer shall be chosen on the basis of his executive, professional, and administrative qualifications and his knowledge of accepted practice with respect to the duties of his office as set forth in Section 3-83.
+The city engineer shall be chosen on the basis of executive, professional, and administrative qualifications and knowledge of accepted practice with respect to the duties of the office as set forth in Section 3-83.

-The city engineer shall have charge of the city streets, sewers and waterworks and shall perform such duties as may be required of him by law and such other duties as the manager may deem necessary.
+The city engineer shall have charge of the city streets, sewers and waterworks and shall perform such duties as may be required by law and such other duties as the manager may deem necessary.